-Since 2006, I have been Professor of Philosophy and senior Canada Research Chair in Philosophy of Perception at the University of Toronto.
+I am Professor of Philosophy at the University of Toronto.

 The Oxford Handbook of the Philosophy of Perception, which I edited, appeared in August 2015.
 It is a wide-ranging collection of article-sized entries that cover the latest thinking on perception.
 (Click below for my Introduction, which is an overview of the subject, aimed at a general audience).

 Recent Work on Pleasure and Art